fbpx

 Units Scale

-• 1 lb turkey breast, sliced into thin strips (vegan alt: replace turkey with 7 oz. firm tofu, cubed)
+• 1 lb turkey breast, sliced into thin strips (For a vegan option: replace turkey with 7 oz. firm tofu, cubed)

 • 2 tbsp sesame seed oil (or olive oil)